Single property transition

 animate(element)

 You can also specify a string with space separated values instead of an array.
-The order of the values in string must follow the same rules defined for the values specified in an array.
+The order of the

 function animate(element) {

-transition.begin(element, "background-color #ffffff #ADB5C7 500ms linear");
+transition.begin(element, "background-color #ffffff #ADB5C7 500ms linear" );

 }